nicothegoat/hdest-addons/readme.md

 	Loadout code `cbr`

-	A melee weapon which can be used to hold a door or lift in place.
+	A melee weapon which can be also used to hold a door or lift in place.

 	Primary fire swings the crowbar.
 	You can hold it down for a stronger swing.